 - Tune the guitar by counting the beat rates…as best you can

-The issue with the approach above is that you’d have to have another precisely pre-tuned guitar around, and an accurate, non-cent tuner.
+Method 1 requires another pre-tuned guitar around, and an accurate, non-cent tuner.
 But the original question asks if it can be done “with only a tuning note as reference”.
-My second method would, in theory, allow you to do this.
-So, for demonstration’s sake (and because I want to know what it sounds like), here’s a way you could get a guitar to J.T.’s ‘stretched tuning’ from just an A440 reference tone (I think).
+My second method would, in theory, allow you to do this (I think).
+So, for demonstration’s sake, here’s a way you could get a guitar to J.T.’s ‘stretched tuning’ from just an A440 reference tone.

 To solve the puzzle, we have to rework the ‘classic’ natural harmonic tuning method, tuning the <5fr> and <7fr> on adjacent strings to the desired beat rates.
 As covered in the main article, <7fr> harmonics are actually ~0.02 of a semitone sharp (due to the equal temperament vs. just intonation issue), which is why I recommend choosing unison pairs for regular tuning purposes, even if you need frets to do it (e.g. 6str <12fr> with 5str 7fr).